arhoffma/arhoffma/README.md

 # pytest

 This repo is for python coding and git practice.
-All changes are from a terminal.
+All changes are made from a terminal.